 The BPI is now applying these scientific insights of ventilation to make transport tunnels safer and help to reduce hospital infections by preventing the transmission of infectious microbes in buildings’ ventilation systems.

 China’s Clean Energy Research Center (CEC) was established in 2003 with an initial five-year grant from BP.
-Its research includes energy systems and strategy, energy savings, natural gas development, improving the efficiency at coal plants, low carbon power generation and transport modelling.
+Its research includes energy systems and strategy, energy savings, natural gas development, improving the efficiency at coal plants, low power generation and transport modelling.

 So far, the CEC’s efficiency work has been applied at more than 10 coal power plants and made a substantial contribution to energy savings and reducing emissions.